boukabache/ACCURATE2_EvalBoard/README.md

 ---

 Note that GHDL and the GHDL plugin for Yosys (required for this project) are only available for linux-x64 and darwin-x64 platforms.
-The main development was carried on a M1 Pro MacBook Pro machine.
-No isseues were found concering the translation of the darwin-x64 from x86 to arm.
+The main development was carried out on an M1 Pro MacBook Pro machine.
+No issues were found concerning the translation of the darwin-x64 binaries from x86 to arm.

 ## Usage